SMakaiTakori/SMakaiTakori.github.io/_posts/2021-01-09-js_fun_with_algorithms.markdown

 It worked!
 When console logging our function ‘a’ or ‘A’ returned 1, where ‘d’ returned 4.

 We then decided to do something I have never actively tried to do, we tried to break our function.
 We realized that if the user entered a number or any other non-string character into the function, it would break!
 Also, if each character in the array somehow contained more than one letter(‘abc’, ‘def’,etc...)
 0 would be returned.
-So, using the typeof method we decided to add a validation at the top of our function to prevent this from happening non-string characters from being passed in and added a check for the length of each letter in the array, if either of these were true, null would be returned.
+Using the typeof method we decided to add a validation at the top of our function to prevent non-string characters from being passed in and also added a check for the length of each letter in the array, if either of these were true, null would be returned.

 `if (typeof letter !== 'string' || letter.length > 1) return null`